-I have occasionally enjoyed duck eggs over the years, usually a random wild duck egg spied in the yard as a female duck waddles by, not quite able to make her nest before depositing her prize.
+I have occasionally enjoyed duck eggs over the years.
+Usually, it is a random wild duck egg spied in the yard as a female waddles by, not quite able to make it to her nest before depositing her prize.

-In recent weeks, however, one female duck has adopted our home and decided that she is one of our chickens.
+Recently, however, one female duck adopted our home and decided that she is one of our chickens.

 I’ve tried shooing her away back to her other duck friends many times, but she kept returning to eat the chicken scraps and organic, no soy feed I put out for our layers to supplement their foraging diet.
 She even goes into the chicken coop while the chickens are out free ranging to sip their water and rest on the straw.

-After awhile, this duck, who is a muscovy and mallard mix, became so comfortable hanging around our backyard that she decided to give us a real Easter surprise this past holiday weekend: a down lined duck nest in our patio bed full of 7 beautiful wild duck eggs!
+After a while, this duck, who is a muscovy and mallard mix, became so comfortable hanging around our backyard that she decided to give us a real Easter surprise: a down-lined duck nest in our patio bed full of 7 beautiful wild duck eggs!

 Duck eggs, especially wild ones, are extremely nutritious and quite a bit different from chicken eggs.
 Below is an overview of the key variations.

-Gram for gram, duck eggs are more nutritious than chicken eggs assuming that both are from free ranging birds that have access to their natural diet.
+Gram for gram, eggs from ducks are more nutritious than chicken eggs assuming that both are from free-ranging birds that have access to their natural diet.
 On a macronutrient level, duck eggs have slightly more protein but over 30% more fat – mostly saturated – than chicken eggs.

 Mineral content is also higher across the board: calcium, magnesium, phosphorus, potassium, iron, zinc, copper, and selenium.

 The nutrient that most often scares folks away from duck eggs is cholesterol.
-Gram for gram, duck eggs contain more than twice the natural, beneficial, brain nourishing cholesterol as chicken eggs.
+Calorie for calorie, duck eggs contain more than twice the natural, beneficial, brain-nourishing cholesterol as chicken eggs.
 If cholesterol still worries you, know that processed (oxidized) cholesterol in factory foods is the one to avoid.
 Natural cholesterol as present in ample amounts in duck eggs is a food to be sought out and consumed liberally as practiced by healthy, degenerative disease free ancestral cultures.

 Allergic to Chicken Eggs?
 You May be Able to Eat Duck Eggs

-Those who have an allergy to chicken eggs might also suffer cross-reactivity with other bird eggs such as duck, goose, and quail.
-However, it is very possible that consumption of duck eggs may not produce any symptoms at all.
+However, it is very possible that consumption of alternatives like duck eggs may not produce any symptoms at all.

-The only way to know is to try, but do this only under the advice and care of a holistic practitioner given that egg allergies can sometimes trigger anaphylaxis.
+The only way to know is to try, but do this only under the advice and care of a holistic practitioner.
+Egg allergies can sometimes trigger anaphylaxis so be very cautious!

 Know also that egg allergies potentially can be caused by what the birds are eating, not the eggs themselves.
 Simply switching to nonGMO, soy and corn free eggs or seeking out eggs from freely foraging birds may solve the problem entirely.

-While duck eggs aren’t going to replace chicken eggs in popularity anytime soon, if you have the opportunity to enjoy them on occasion, know that they are a delicious and extremely nutritious food to incorporate into your kitchen routine.
+Duck eggs aren’t going to replace chicken eggs in popularity anytime soon.
+If you have the opportunity to enjoy them on occasion, know that they are a delicious and extremely nutritious food to incorporate into your kitchen routine.

 Sources and More Information